dobesv/analytics/site/main/source/plugins/google-analytics.md

 pageTitle: Google Analytics
 ---

-This library exports the `google-analytics` plugin for the [`analytics`](https://www.npmjs.com/package/analytics) package & standalone methods for any project to use to make it easier to interact with [Google Analytics](https://analytics.google.com/analytics/web/).
+This library exports the `google-analytics` plugin for the [`analytics`](https://www.npmjs.com/package/analytics) package & standalone methods for any project to use to make it easier to interact with [Google Analytics 4](https://analytics.google.com/analytics/web/).

 This analytics plugin will load google analytics into your application.

+Note: to send events to "Universal Analytics", the version of Google Analytics prior to GA4, use the `@analytics/google-analytics-v3` package.

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->
 <details>